Seek Returns logo

 Min

-SCCO’s Interest Coverage Ratio of 27.43 is positioned comfortably within the norm for the Metals & Mining industry, indicating a standard and healthy capacity to cover its interest payments.
+SCCO’s Interest Coverage Ratio of 27.43 is in the upper quartile for the Metals & Mining industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.

 PKX vs. SCCO: A comparison of their Interest Coverage Ratio (TTM) against the Metals & Mining industry benchmark.